brendanconnolly/BlogPosts/MindMap_VendingMachine.md

 ### Wrapping Up
 This is only my second attempt at mind mapping and I really think it is a valuable tool.
 I was never a fan of heavily structured test documentation, it's always felt constraining.
 To the point where the structure got in the way of the flow of my ideas.
 If I wanted to change or reorganize my tests I would have a substantial amount of purely administrative work.
 The tooling for mind maps really offers only minimal friction, I can shift nodes around and reconnect them to different areas easily.

 Test documentation is often billed as a learning / training tool but in practice the main use seems to be for the case of auditing.
 I see much more value in a mind map as a training tool.
 The information can be absorbed at a glance or heavily studied.
-There's just less friction, if mind maps can't replace your test scripts maybe consider using them as a planning tool and linking them to the structured docmentation.
+There's just less friction, if mind maps can't replace your test scripts maybe consider using them as a planning tool and linking them to the structured documentation.